shivani7378/Amazon_data_analysis-sql/README.md

 The aim of this project is to gain insights into Amazon's sales data, focusing on understanding the factors affecting sales at different branches.
 The branches analyzed are located in Mandalay, Yangon, and Naypyitaw.
 The analysis will cover product performance, customer behavior, and sales trends to help improve business strategies.

 ## Dataset Description
-This dataset contains sales transactions from three branches of Amazon, consisting of 17 columns and 1000 rows.
-Below is an overview of the dataset:
-Columns:
--invoice_id:- Sales invoice ID
--branch:- Branch where the sale occurred
--city:- City where the branch is located -customer_type:- Customer type (e.g., Member, Normal) -gender:- Customer gender
--product_line:- Product category sold
--unit_price:- Price per unit
--quantity:- Number of units sold
--VAT:- Tax applied on the sale
--total:- Total amount paid (including VAT)
--date:- Date of the transaction
+The dataset includes the following columns:
+- Invoice ID
+- Branch
+- City
+- Customer type
+- Gender
+- Product line
+- Unit price
+- Quantity
+- Tax (5%)
+- Total
+- Date
+- Day name
+- Month name
+- Time
--time:- Time of the transaction
+- Time of day
--payment_method:- Payment method used
+- Payment method
--cogs:- Cost of goods sold
+- Cost of goods sold (COGS)
--gross_margin_percentage:- Gross margin percentage -gross_income:- Gross income generated
+- Gross margin percentage
--rating:- Customer rating of the transaction
+- Gross income
+- Rating

 ## Analytical Approach
 1. Data Wrangling: